 Coping through COVID-19

-To support the students and employees of Elizabethtown College during this stressful time, the Office of Student Activities, Well-Being and Recreation has put together a list of links that covers topics like "how to work from home" to "what to do with all this free time".
+To support the students and employees of Elizabethtown College during this stressful time, the Office of Campus Recreation and Well-Being has put together a list of links that covers topics like "how to work from home" to "what to do with all this free time".
 We hope this information is useful to you during this time!
 If you have anything to add, please let us know!

 Students - Improving your Academic Success

 - Tutoring with the Learning Zone! - The Learning Zone will be operating remotely.
 Use Zoom to schedule one-on-one academic and writing tutoring sessions.
 Email Tammie Longsdorf (email@example.com) or Rick Fellinger (firstname.lastname@example.org) to schedule your session!
 Academic Coaching is also available!
 Contact Tammie Longsdorf to help with your academic game plan and online strategies!

 - How to be successful at online classes: 8 tips for online class success by Northeastern University

 - Apps - 12 free apps every student should have